Advanced tip and techniques

 Spey Lines with a short head are sometimes referred to as Scandi Head lines.
 They have a shorter length head than a spey line.
 The weight of the head is to the rear of the line, for example 43ft in length (as opposed to 65ft) Scandi lines come integrated (better) and looped to a running line.
 The head as a longer more graduated taper and therefore better for presentation.
 However they are not ideal for throwing heavier sink tips, poly leaders leaders and heavy flies.
 They are also easier to cast than a standard spey and ideal for smaller flies.

-have a more aggressive taper and a lot more mass at the tip of the flyline.
-The Skagit head is ideal for heavier sink tips and Skagit Heads of varying sink rates can be attached loop to loop, (similar to polyleaders, but balanced to the Skagit Head) and large weighted flies.
+Skagit heads have a more aggressive taper and a lot more mass at the tip of the flyline.
+The Skagit head is ideal for heavier sink tips and Skagit Heads of varying sink rates can be attached loop to loop.
+Skagit lines are ideal for casting large weighted flies.

-In simple physics mass moves mass, therefore a heavier head Skagit will turn over heavier tip and your fly with a lot more easier than a Short Spey Line.
+In simple physics mass moves mass.
+A heavier head Skagit will turn over heavier tip and your fly with a lot more easier than a Short Spey Line.
 These are also easy to cast, and your guide can get you up and running safely and quickly for an enjoyable day on the river.

 Here are some benefits of a shooting head system: